 Donning (putting on) and Doffing (taking off) a Winter Jacket

 Christina uses various things around her home to assist her with donning and doffing, such as her bed post, the doorknob and a wall hook in order to pull zippers, stretch out waistbands, and widen neck holes.

 She also has a custom designed free standing assistive device made by therapists that allows her to be able to put on winter jackets.
 The device is 4 feet high and it takes her around 2 - 3 minutes to put on a jacket with the device.

 Christina designs her environment in order to wear clothes, instead of designing clothes that can adapt to her environment.

-How can we help people with limited upper body mobility achieve independent dressing?
+How can people with limited upper body mobility dress independently?